-- the minimum insulation resistance values are adhered to (⇒ chapter "Checking the insulation resistance"). - the rotor can be turned without starting up. - the motor is properly fitted and aligned. - any condensation drain holes are open. - the drive elements have the right settings (e.g. belt tension for belt drive etc.) - the drives are suitable for the conditions of use. - all electrical connections, fastening screws and fastening elements are the right type and are tightened properly. - the protective earth conductor connection is properly established. - measures to prevent accidental contacts for mowing and live parts have been taken.
+- the minimum insulation resistance values are adhered to (⇔ chapter "Checking the insulation resistance"). - the rotor can be turned without rubbing. - the motor is properly fitted and aligned. - the drives are suitable for the conditions of use. - all electrical connections, fastening screws and fastening elements are the right type and are tightened properly. - the protective earth conductor connection is properly established. - measures to prevent accidental contacts for mowing and live parts have been taken.

-Commissioning is performed using the overall plant control unit (⇒ Operating manual for the complete plant).
+Commissioning is performed using the overall plant control unit ( $\Rightarrow$ Operating manual for the complete plant).